 The OpenBSD installation process uses a special kernel with a number of utilities and install scripts embedded in a preloaded RAM disk.
-After this kernel is booted, the operating system is extracted from a number of compressed tar(1) (.tgz) files from a source other than this preloaded RAM disk.
+After this kernel is booted, the operating system is extracted from a number of compressed $\underline{tar(1)}$ (.tgz) files from a source other than this preloaded RAM disk.
 There are several ways to boot this install kernel:

 - Floppy disk: Floppy disk images are provided which can be used to create an install floppy on another Unix-like system, or on a DOS/Windows system.
-Typical file names are floppy40.fs, though several platforms have multiple floppy images available. - CD-ROM: On several platforms a CD-ROM image (cd40.iso) is provided allowing creation of a bootable CD-ROM.
-This just contains the installation kernel install files must still be retrieved via FTP or other source.
-You can, of course, build your own CD-ROM with whatever files and tools you desire. - Existing partition: The RAM disk kernel can be booted off an already existing partition for an upgrade or reinstall. - Network: Some platforms support booting over a network (for example using PXE or other network boot). - Writing a file system image to disk: a filesystem image that can be written to an existing partition, and then can be booted. - Bootable Tape: Some platforms support booting from tape.
+Typical file names are floppy42.fs, though several platforms have multiple floppy images available. - CD-ROM: On several platforms a CD-ROM image (cd42.iso for just booting, or install42.iso for the entire install) is provided allowing creation of a bootable CD-ROM. - Existing partition: The RAM disk kernel can be booted off an already existing partition for an upgrade or reinstall. - Network: Some platforms support booting over a network (for example using PXE or other network boot). - Writing a file system image to disk (miniroot): a filesystem image that can be written to an existing partition, and then can be booted. - Bootable Tape: Some platforms support booting from tape.
 These tapes can be made following the INSTALL. platform instructions.